cky-lab/proof/README.md

 # proof
-The proof of the paper.
+The proof of the paper Minimizing End-to-End Latency for Joint Source-Channel Coding Systems.